 Without a strategy in place for emotions during difficult times, positive interactions are less likely among employees and customers.
 Negative feelings need a constructive place to go, otherwise, mental health will suffer.
 Spending 20 minutes on art therapy, doing a quick HIIT workout to relieve tension, or practicing Kundalini Yoga, which uses deep, soothing breathing techniques are all methods for calming a person back into a healthy state of being.

 As Hill states in the quote above, energy cannot be eliminated.
 Instead, find ways to channel negative emotions into a positive mindset and productive activity.
 This helps people manage their emotions and continue effectively leading others.

 “We are the Masters of our fate, the Captains of our Souls, because we have the power to control our thoughts.”

-One of Hill’s major key points around success is thought control.
+Thought control is one of Hill’s major key points around success.
 Being in control of thoughts includes breaking patterns of negative thinking.
 For instance, the opposite of this is “spiraling out of control.”
 The mind is a powerful tool that influences how a person shows up in life.
 When business leaders break negative thought patterns, they reduce anxiety and fear.
 In turn, this helps with important parts of the job such as decision-making.